 Athlete’s foot is caused by the same type of fungus that causes ringworm and jock itch.
 Damp socks and shoes and warm, humid conditions favor the fungal growth.
 You are at a higher risk of developing athlete’s foot if you frequently wear damp clothing, share shoes or walk barefoot in public places.

-Dr. Campbell provided great tips for preventing ringworm (should this be athlete’s foot?) from developing in the first place:
+Here are some great tips for preventing athlete’s foot from developing in the first place:

 • Keep your feet dry, especially between your toes.

 • Go barefoot to let your feet air out as much as possible when you’re home, but not in public places or while wearing shoes.

 • Dry between your toes after a bath or shower.

 • Always wear cotton socks with your shoes.